Manolo Sanchez (valet): White House years

 Sanchez moved to Washington with the Nixons during the presidency of Richard Nixon, and lived with Fina in a suite on the third floor of the Executive Residence of the White House.

 Sanchez, along with the president's physician Major-General Walter Tkach and four United States Secret Service agents, accompanied Nixon during his unannounced 4:40 a.m. visit to the Lincoln Memorial on May 8, 1970, during which he met students protesting the Vietnam War.
 Nixon reportedly woke Sanchez at 4:22 in the morning and inquired if he'd "ever seen the Lincoln Memorial at night?
 Get your clothes on, we'll go!"
-At the memorial, Nixon toured Sanchez inside the sanctum and described the inscriptions; the pair were eventually approached by a group of about 30 protesters and spent the next two hours speaking with them.
+At the memorial, Nixon showed Sanchez inside the sanctum and described the inscriptions; the pair were eventually approached by a group of about 30 protesters and spent the next two hours speaking with them.
 After White House personnel became aware Nixon had left the building unannounced, Ron Ziegler mounted a mission to retrieve him.
 After recovering the president, and during the return trip to the White House, Nixon insisted on stopping at the United States Capitol, where he took his former seat in the chamber of the U.S. House of Representatives and instructed Sanchez to make a speech.
 Sanchez spoke of his pride in being a citizen of the United States and Nixon and some female cleaners who were present applauded.
 One of the women present, Carrie Moore, asked Nixon to sign her Bible, which he did, and holding her hand told her that his mother "was a saint" and "you be a saint too".
 White House Chief of Staff H. R. Haldeman would later describe the incident in his diary as "the weirdest day yet".

 During his last years in the White House, Nixon became increasingly dependent on Sanchez, and the two developed a constructed language "sometimes using words that only the two of them understood".
-A jury summons Sanchez received in 1972 prompted a personal letter to the jury commissioner from John Ehrlichman for Sanchez to be excused from service "in order that he can be available to the president".
+When Sanchez was summoned for jury duty in 1972, White House Chief of Staff John Ehrlichman asked the court to excuse Sanchez from service "in order that he can be available to the president".
 Despite his loyalty to Nixon, Sanchez was known to have disagreed with the president on several occasions.
 During one incident, in 1973, Nixon expressed frustration to Environmental Protection Agency Administrator Russell E. Train about overly cumbersome environmental regulations, citing the instance of mangrove trees at his property in Key Biscayne, Florida, which he couldn't cut down, before turning to Sanchez and asking "isn't that right"?
 Sanchez reportedly replied: